Designing an Optimal Kilonova Search using DECam for Gravitational Wave Events: Optimizations and Kilonova Types

 \subsection{Other Strategy options}

 Our choice of optimization has flexibility.
 We might place a high priority on the earliest possible discovery, or we may have lost several nights due to weather conditions and need to find an optimal approach for the first clear night several days after trigger.
 Let us, therefore, explore three other optimizations: \begin{enumerate} \item \textit{Early Discovery (ED)} is the $\Theta_i$ that produces the earliest confirmation limited by the $P_c$ from \lTT($5\%$) for each $S_i$. \item \textit{Late Discovery (LD)} is the $\Theta_i$ that produces the latest confirmation limited by the $P_c$ from \lTT($5\%$) for each $S_i$.
 This family is intended to find a competitive strategy when one cannot observe during some early/intermediate nights or in case the event was not confirmed in the first days. \item \textit{Half Nights (HN)}.
 This family is intended to find a competitive strategy when one cannot observe half the night- if the object rises or sets for example, or the telescope is only allocated for half nights.
 Thus, from the subset limited by the $P_c$ from \lTT($5\%$) for each $S_i$ configurations we constrained the strategy to have both passes in less than $4$ hours if they are in the same night or each of the passes takes $4$ hours individually if they are in different nights.
+In this exercise we consider the observation starts in the first half of the night.

 \end{enumerate}

 All those configurations are restricted in telescope time.
 In Figure~\ref{fig:observing_day} we show the distributions of the time of second pass completion relative to the merger.
 It is in the second pass that we achieve a confirmation.
 The \textit{ED} scenario not surprisingly has earlier times than \textit{Top}, and, by design, earlier times than \textit{LD}.
 The late discovery strategy has a different optimization and thus a different use.
 If the first night or two are not useful for observations, then the \textit{LD} strategy is useful for pursing the discovery at late times.
 It peaks around $2.5$ days after the merger.
 Note that this strategy is optimized on $P_c$, so does not describe the case where the event is unobservable due to clouds for a night or two, but rather is working the scenario where the object is detected but cannot be confirmed for several days.
 Figure~\ref{fig:observing_day} suggests that since $P_d$ is on the first night, the most likely night to capture the confirmation pass is the third night. \textit{LD} is representative of the kinds of strategies that would be necessary to deal with weather.
 The \textit{Half Night} strategy enforces a limitation to the amount of time spent in pass 1, and the resulting performance is similar to \lTT\ in terms of both $P_c$ and telescope time expenditures, although without the guarantee of being within $10\%$ of the best strategy, \Top.